farizluqman/simple-cybercafe-server/README.md

 Simple CyberCafe Server is an open source application for managing cyber cafe clients, written in VB.net.

+###Latest Update:
+- 15-Apr-14 - The database file is included, named server.mdb.
+The database is using Jet 4.0 and compatible with Open Office Base. https://wiki.openoffice.org/wiki/Connecting_to_Microsoft_Access

 ###Currently working:

 - GUI - the graphical user interface (30%)